Uppland Runic Inscription 53: Description

+Other runestones

+This runestone is one of three found in the old town.
 A second runestone found in the old town, U 274, originally located in a wall by the southern city gate near Slussen, is today kept in the Museum of Medieval Stockholm.
 It contains the words "Karl and Adisla had [this stone] erected [after] Arnsil, [their] father" and is similar in style to stones found in Södermanland south of Stockholm.
 The third runestone, U 54, is today lost but was once located in a stairway in the church Riddarholmskyrkan.